davidandrzej/davidandrzej.github.io/_posts/2020-07-24-proddev-graph.markdown

 ---
 layout: post
-title: Graph theory for product development
+title: Graphs, combinatorial optimization, and product development
-published: 2020-07-11
+published: 2020-07-24
 image: "project-tree.png"
 ---

-## Context
+## Introduction

-Software product development can be thought of as "spending" scarce time, effort, and attention in order to (hopefully) deliver customer value.
+Software product development can be thought of as spending scarce time, effort, and attention in order to (hopefully) deliver customer value.
 The
 [actual details](https://www.reddit.com/r/funny/comments/eccj2/how_to_draw_an_owl/)
-of how this happens in practice are rarely as simple as "go build XYZ", instead messy reality consists of a complex web of target users and use cases, deliverables and milestones, noisy estimates, and interlocking dependencies.
-Teams must navigate questions of prioritization and sequencing in the context of this complexity and uncertainty, and mental models frameworks can be useful tools to help impose some order onto the chaos.
+of how this happens in practice are rarely as simple as "go build XYZ", instead messy reality consists of an interconnected web of target users and use cases, deliverables and milestones, noisy estimates, and interlocking dependencies.
+Teams must navigate questions of prioritization and sequencing in the context of this complexity and uncertainty, and mental models or frameworks can be useful tools to help impose some order onto the chaos.
 This post describes one possible framing inspired by a well-known combinatorial optimization problem over graphs, Prize Collecting Steiner Trees (PCST).

 ### Minimum viable product

-Let's say you are on a team building a simple analytics service to help email marketers better understand the performance of their campaigns.
+Say your team is building a simple analytics service to help email marketers better understand the performance of their campaigns.

 Assuming we understand the target user needs well enough, delivering some bare minimum system for this use case will require implementing a handful of foundational functionalities.
-For example, perhaps we require:
+For example, perhaps our base system needs:

 * instrumentation to determine if emails are opened or links are clicked, sending outcomes to ...
 * collection machinery for capturing and ingesting this data into a ...